Park in the car park at Saint-Anne du Houlin.

 (1) Cross the D40 ( take care) and continue straight ahead.
-Head towards the hamlets of La Ville-Daniel (on the left, a lane leads to a pretty manor house) and La Porte-Vinsot, then descend towards the river.
+Head towards the hamlets of La Ville-Daniel (on the left, a lane leads to the pretty manor house) and La Porte-Vinsot, then descend towards the river.

 (6) At the three-way junction, continue straight ahead, leaving the Champs Branlards on your right, then turn left.